-Well-Fed was set up in 2019 and is dedicated to providing fresh food services to schools, nurseries, and residential schemes in North Wales.
+Well-Fed was set up in 2019 and is dedicated to providing first class commercial catering services to nurseries, schools and residential schemes in North Wales.
 We also commit to stopping food poverty by feeding hungry people fresh meals, free of charge.

 Well-Fed is a partnership between Flintshire County Council, ClwydAlyn Housing Association and Can Cook.
 The aim is to offer fresh meal options to the youngest children, older people and everyone in between.